RasheMpofu/Data-Analysis-SwiftShip-delivery/README.md

 ###  Optimize Routing with Real-Time Traffic Data

-- **Implement traffic-aware routing systems**: Use real-time traffic data to avoid congested areas, especially in semi-urban regions where traffic bottlenecks tend to occur.
+- **Implement traffic-aware routing systems**: Use real-time traffic data to avoid congested areas, especially in semi-urban regions where traffic jams tend to occur.

-- **Use historical traffic patterns**: Leverage past traffic data to plan deliveries during less congested periods, optimizing routes for efficiency.
+- **Use historical traffic patterns**: Use past traffic data to plan deliveries during less congested periods, optimizing routes for efficiency.

 ###  Adjust Delivery Schedules by Time of Day